ROBOTILL HELP

 Restaurant Settings

-2. Select this setting if the cashier and waiter is the same person.
-This setting is usually selected if no waiters are used (for example in a fast food shop) or if the waiter is the cashier (some restaurants let the waiters carry a money bag so that each waiter can also be his/her own cashier).
+2. Select this option if the cashier and waiter are the same person.
+This setting is usually enabled if no waiters are used (for example, in a fast-food restaurant) or if each waiter also acts as a cashier.

-3. When a table is selected, the waiter must enter his PIN or scan/swipe his employee card so that the table can be allocated to him.
-If this option is not selected the cashier will need to select a waiter from the list (unless the 'cashier is the waiter' option was chosen).
+3. When a table is selected, the waiter must enter their PIN or scan/swipe their employee card so that the table can be allocated to them.
+If this option is not selected, the cashier must select a waiter from the list (unless the Cashier is the waiter option is enabled).

-4. If this option is chosen a waiter must enter his PIN or swipe/scan his card each time he selects his table (even if the table is already allocated to him).
+4. If this option is selected, a waiter must enter their PIN or scan/swipe their card each time they select a table, even if the table is already allocated to them.

-5. If this option is chosen the logged in cashier will need to confirm their PIN or scan/swipe their card to confirm their identity before completing the sale.
+6. If this option is selected, the logged-in cashier must confirm their identity by entering their PIN or scanning/swiping their card before finalizing the sale.

-6. If this option is chosen the logged in cashier can take over any table by simply selecting it.
-If it is not selected, only the users authorized in task security will be able to authorize the take-over.
+7. If this option is selected, the logged-in cashier can take over any table simply by selecting it.
+If it is not selected, only users with the appropriate authorization in Task Security will be able to take over the table.

-7. You can choose to only use Tabs.
-Table selection and the table floor plan will fall away if this option is selected.
+8. You can choose to only use Tabs.
+Table selection and the table floor plan will not be used if this option is selected.
 This option is for all computers.
-This option can be set per computer in PC Settings
+The setting can also be configured per computer in PC Settings.

 9. See Using a Default Table.
 This option is for all computers.
-This option can be set per computer in PC Settings
+The setting can also be configured per computer in PC Settings.

-11. The default percent tip that can be changed by the waiter.
-See waiter tips
+14. The default tip percentage that can be changed by the waiter.
+See Waiter Tips.

-14. You can select a compulsory product for the restaurant module.
+16. You can select a compulsory product for the restaurant module.
 If selected, this product will automatically be loaded for each new sale.
-This will typically be a service charge but it can also be any other product.
-If a bill split is done, the product will automatically be added each time the bill is split.
-Note that the compulsory product can be removed from a sale if the cashier has the authorization to remove products from a sale.
+This will typically be a service charge, but it can also be any other product.
+If a bill split is performed, the product will automatically be added each time the bill is split.
+Note that the compulsory product can be removed from a sale if the cashier has permission to remove products from a sale.

-For a detailed description on most of these settings see the video Tables and Tabs.
+For a detailed description of most of these settings, see the Tables and Tabs video.

-For more information on different waiter options see Waiter Options.
+For more information on the different waiter options, see Waiter Options.

 After Midnight Settings

-After midnight settings are used if you have a restaurant or pub that stays open after midnight.
-Usually a new day starts at 00:00 but if you stay open after midnight this will split a shift into two separate days.
+After Midnight Settings are used if you have a restaurant or pub that stays open after midnight.
+Normally, a new day starts at 00:00, but if you trade after midnight, a single shift may be split across two different days.

-You can choose the shift start date and time (the date and time the cash drawer was allocated to a user) for the date in reports instead of the sale date and time.
-This will prevent the sales of a single shift to be grouped into two separate days.
-Only reports and charts that group sales by date will be affected.
+You can use the shift start date and time (the date and time the cash drawer was allocated to a user) instead of the sale date and time in reports.
+This prevents the sales from a single shift from being split across two different days.
+Only reports and charts that group sales by date are affected.

-If you work after midnight you can choose at what time your day should start.
-For example if your restaurant/bar stays open until 2 AM - 3 AM and you open again at 9 AM, you can choose to start your day at 08:00.
-This setting will be applied to all the date filters for reports.
-For example if you filter a report for a single day and your start of day is at 08:00, the the report will start at 08:00 of the selected day and will include all sales up until 07:59 of the next morning.
+If you trade after midnight, you can choose when your business day should start.
+For example, if your restaurant or bar stays open until 2:00 AM or 3:00 AM and opens again at 9:00 AM, you could choose to start your day at 08:00.
+This setting is applied to all date filters in reports.
+For example, if you filter a report for a single day and your start of day is 08:00, the report will start at 08:00 on the selected day and include all sales up until 07:59 the following morning.

 Booking Specific Settings